Equal-spin and opposite-spin density-density correlations in the BCS-BEC crossover: Gauge Symmetry, Pauli Exclusion Principle, Wick's Theorem and Experiments

 With the recent development of continuous quantum gas microscopes (CQGM)~\cite{Yefsah-2025,Ketterle-2025,Zwierlein-2025,Yefsah-2025-2,Yefsah-2025-3,Yefsah-2025-4}, it is now possible to directly measure spatially-resolved equal-time density-density correlations in two-dimensional (2D) Fermi gases.
 These new microscopes differ from previous lattice quantum gas microscopes~\cite{Greiner-2009,Naegerl-2010,Zwierlein-2015,Zwierlein-2016,Bloch-2017,Gross-2019,Bakr-2021,Ni-2021,Zoller-2022} that were restricted to measurements of spatial correlations at large distances only.
 The CQGM has better spatial resolution than the typical interparticle distance, allowing for the detection of anti-bunching in real space for opposite-{\it spin} density-density correlations of $^6{\rm Li}$ atoms~\cite{Yefsah-2025-3} in 2D.

 In this letter, we develop a theory of {\it spin}-dependent density-density correlations, that is valid for any temperature, interactions, dimensions and mass or population status of Fermi gases with two internal states.
-We derive general constraints that any density-density correlation function in Fermi systems has to fulfill, by making use of the Pauli-principle and gauge symmetry requirements.
-We find, that those conditions provide us with an equation of state, that is consistent with the fluctuation-dissipation theorem which then can be separated into two-particle reducible and irreducible terms.
-To show the power of these constraints we investigate {\it spin}-dependent density-density correlations from the BCS to the Bose regime in 2D at zero temperature, similar to recent CQGM experiments in $^6{\rm Li}$~\cite{Yefsah-2025-3}.
-We demonstrate that two-particle irreducible contributions arise from taking gauge fixing into account, including collective excitations, many-particle scattering and vertex corrections.
-It turns out, that incorporating those effects are vital to explain the experiments in the crossover.
-In particular, we show that irreducible terms are responsible for the emergence of the observed drop of the opposite-{\it spin} density-density correlation function below the uncorrelated value of one~\cite{Yefsah-2025-3}.
-To make quantitative predictions we ultimately evaluate width and depth of those emerging anti-correlations.
+We impose two general constraints, gauge symmetry and Pauli exclusion principle, that must be satisfied by {\it spin}-dependent density-density correlations, and that are consistent with the fluctuation-dissipation and Wick's theorem.
+Using these conditions, we obtain an equation of state that includes two-particle reducible and irreducible contributions.
+To show the power of these requirements, we investigate {\it spin}-dependent density-density correlations from the BCS to the Bose regime in 2D at zero temperature, similar to recent CQGM experiments in $^6{\rm Li}$~\cite{Yefsah-2025-3}.
+We demonstrate that two-particle irreducible contributions, such as collective excitations, many-particle scattering and vertex corrections, are essential to explain experiments.
+In particular, we show that two-particle irreducible terms are responsible for the observed minimum in the opposite-{\it spin} density-density correlation function below the uncorrelated value of one~\cite{Yefsah-2025-3}.
+We make quantitative predictions about anti-correlations by evaluating the position and depth of this minimum.

 \textit{Correlation functions:} We are interested in the normalized equal-time density-density correlation functions

 where ${\hat n}_{\rm s} ({\bf r}) = \hat\psi^\dagger_{\rm s} ({\bf r}) \hat\psi_s ({\bf r})$ is the density operator for {\it spin} projection ${\rm s}$ , with $\hat\psi^\dagger_{\rm s} ({\bf r})$ and $\hat\psi_{\rm s} ({\bf r})$ being the field operators for fermions at position ${\bf r}$ in continuum systems.
 The notation $\langle {\hat A} \rangle$ denotes the ensemble expectation value of operator ${\hat A}$ at temperature $T$.
 We use the word {\it spin} to represent either the internal states of identical fermions with mass $m_{\uparrow} = m_{\downarrow} = m$ or different species of fermions with $m_{\uparrow} \ne m_{\downarrow}$.
 For fermions with equal or different masses $m_\uparrow, m_\downarrow$, there are two {\it spin} projections ${\rm s} = \{\uparrow, \downarrow\}$, such that the equal-{\it spin} (opposite-{\it spin}) correlation function corresponds to $\rm s = s^\prime$ $(\rm s \neq s^\prime)$.